-- Remove the master cylinder from the vice and install on the power booster, secure with the supplied hardware.
+- Remove the master cylinder from the vice and install on the firewall, secure with factory hardware.
 Be very careful not spill any brake fluid on any painted surfaces as it will damage your paint. - 2.
 Carefully remove the bleeder kit nozzles and install the brake lines in the appropriate ports. - 3.
 If you ordered a kit with the combination valve the lines are already bent and oriented to easily connect to the master cylinder.
 If you ordered a kit with the adjustable style proportioning valve minor bending of the original lines may be required. - 4.
-Secure all brake lines and check for leaks.
+Secure all brake lines and check for leaks. - Remove the factory pushrod from your original master cylinder and install it into the new master cylinder with the original dust boot.
+Be sure to connect the pushrod to the upper hole in the pedal.
+The lower hole is only used for power brake applications.